 Address: 953 Eden Park Dr, Cincinnati, OH 45202

-Founded in 1881 as the city’s first purpose-built art museum, the Cincinnati Art Museum is one of the oldest art museums and one of the most historical places in the city.
-It has an outstanding collection of more than 60,000 works of art spanning 5,000 years of human history.
-This impressive art collection makes the Cincinnati Art Museum home to one of the most comprehensive collections in the Midwest.
+Founded in 1881 as the city’s first purpose-built art museum, the Cincinnati Art Museum is one of the most historical places in the city.
+It has an outstanding collection of over 60,000 works of art spanning 5,000 years of human history, making it home to one of the most comprehensive collections in the Midwest.

 The museum’s extensive holdings include paintings by European masters such as Rembrandt, Rubens, and van Dyck; influential American artists like Charles Willson Peale, Winslow Homer, and Georgia O’Keeffe; and a superb selection of Asian, African, and Native American art.
 The museum also has an excellent program of temporary exhibitions to enjoy.